karkman/Metagenomics2021/Day4/README.md

 ```bash
 anvi-display-contigs-stats CONTIGS.db -P PORT
 ```
-Now anvi'o tells you to the servr address.
-It shoudl contain your port number.
+Now anvi'o tells you to the server address.
+It should contain your port number.
 Copy-paste the address to your favourite browser.
 Chrome is preferred.

 One thing before starting the binning, let's check what genomes we might expect to find from our data based on the single-copy core genes (SCGs).